Zach Jeacock: 2021–2024

 After Birmingham signed Matija Sarkic on loan to cover Etheridge's recovery from COVID-19, Jeacock was allowed to leave on a season-long loan at League Two club Salford City, whose previous first-choice goalkeeper, Václav Hladký, had left the club.
 Jeacock began the season as backup to Tom King, and made his debut on 31 August in an EFL Trophy match against Oldham Athletic.
 He conceded once, to a Carl Piergianni header, and his side lost 1–0.
 With King away on international duty, Jeacock made his first league appearance four days later in a 2–1 defeat away to Carlisle United.
 Over the next four months, his only appearances were in the EFL Trophy, and on 11 January 2022, after Sarkic suffered a season-ending injury, Jeacock was recalled by Birmingham.

 Jeacock made no appearances in the 2022–23 season, and was on the bench for Birmingham's EFL Cup first-round match in August 2023.
 He rejoined Gloucester City of the National League North on 15 August on loan until 31 January 2024.
 He was Gloucester's regular goalkeeper throughout his spell, making 31 appearances in all competitions.

 When his loan expired, he returned to Birmingham, and was released by mutual consent on 1 February, with five months of his contract still to run.

 Lincoln City

 On 3 July 2024, Jeacock joined Lincoln City on a two-year deal plus a one-year club option.
 He made his debut in the 2–1 defeat in the EFL Cup to Harrogate Town on 13 August 2024.
 On 18 October, he was loaned to National League club Southend United until January 2025.
 The following season, he was nominated for the EFL Trophy player of the round for the group stages.
 The same day he signed a new contract until at least 2029, with an option for a further year.

+On 11 June 2026, he joined League Two club Northampton Town on a season-long loan.
+He made his debut against Leicester City in the EFL Cup in a 0–1 defeat.